- Open Access

-The seroprevalence of T. gondii infection in other food animals, including pig, cattle, sheep, chicken, duck, and goose in Liaoning province, northeasern China (Table 4) [22–24].
+In this study, the seroprevalence results of T. gondii infection in equids were higher than other food animals, including pig, cattle, sheep, chicken, duck, and goose in Liaoning province, northeasern China (Table 4) [22–24].
 These results also confirm that T. gondii infection in food animals is widespread in northeastern China and should be of public health concern.

 The results of the present study indicated that the rate of infection with T. gondii in horses and donkeys is a little high in Liaoning province, northeastern China, which suggests that consumption of horse and donkey meat in this area may represent a potential source for human infection with T. gondii.
 Therefore, it is necessary to take integrated strategies, including efficient management measures to prevent and control T. gondii infection in horses and donkeys, which would help to reduce T. gondii infection in humans.

 Dubey JP: History of the discovery of the life cycle of Toxoplasma gondii.
 Int J Parasitol.
 2009, 39: 877-882.
 10.1016/j.ijpara.2009.01.005.

 Montoya JG, Liesenfeld O: Toxoplasmosis.
 Lancet.
 2004, 363: 1965-1976.
 10.1016/S0140-6736(04)16412-X.